 I haven't tried sanding sugar, but I don't think it would be as effective either.

 Store these sprinkle cookies in an airtight container or plastic bag for up to 3 days at room temperature.
 To prevent drying at room temperature for a few days longer than that, try adding a marshmallow to the container, or a slice of white sandwich bread, just like you would do for keeping brown sugar soft.
-For longer storage, store these cookies in the freezer, up to 3 months.
+For longer storage, store these cookies in the freezer, for up to 3 months.

 Sugar cookies with sprinkles